dexie/dexie-website/cloud/docs/custom-emails.md

 2. Edit the templates.
 They will be located under a folder called `dexie-cloud` on the same level as your `dexie-cloud.json` file.
 You'll find two sub directories: `web-templates/` and `email-templates/`.
 The latter contains handlebars templates for subject and body.
 Each email type have two body templates - one HTML based and one text-based (fallback for old email clients).
 Handlebars is an old and stable templating library described [here](https://handlebarsjs.com/guide/#what-is-handlebars)).
 The subject- and body-txt templates are pure texts with triple-bracket parameters (triple brackeds means no escaping).
 The html body template is HTML based with double-bracket variables (which makes them escaped correctly in HTML).
 The available variables (such as `{{otp}}`, `{{originName}}` etc) are documented within comments in each template.

 3. Test templates by sending them to your own email address.
-Run `npx dexie-cloud@latest templates test-send otp`.
+Run `npx dexie-cloud templates test-send otp`.
 This will send a test OTP to your own email address.

    - replace the last word `otp` with `invite` so test the invite templates instead of the otp templates.
    - use `--to <someoneelse@somedomain.com>` to send the test message to other than yourself.
 This requires having specified custom SMTP settings on your database using Dexie Cloud Manager.
    - edit the files `otp-testdata.json` and `invite-testadata.json` to edit the template parameters used when sending a test message.

-4. When done editing and testing templates, publish them by running `npx dexie-cloud@latest templates push`.
+4. When done editing and testing templates, publish them by running `npx dexie-cloud templates push`.
 It's also a good idea to commit the files to GIT if you want them version controlled.

 Steps 1-3 above can be done on the Free edition and without specifying your own SMTP settings - so that you can design and test templates right away and get everything prepared before production launch of your app.
 But the last step - to push templates is only possible after having purchased a subscription for you database using [Dexie Cloud Manager](https://manager.dexie.cloud).
 You also need to have custom SMTP settings configured in order to push your custom templates.
 This is also configured using [Dexie Cloud Manager](https://manager.dexie.cloud).